Working with other departments as an SEO can feel as muddy as swimming in old pudding.

 Achieve these three objectives, and you’re on the path becoming an influencer.
 That likely means improved workflow, larger budget allocations and technology upgrades for your department.

 But building influence is easier said than done.
+Try integrating these 5 behaviors into your approach to win over your whole team.

-Vital Behavior #1: Focus on Objectives
+Key to Success #1: Focus on Objectives

 The world of SEO ranges broadly, and as such, it can be difficult for colleagues to fully grasp the relative importance of your efforts.
 First, identify your biggest opportunities and determine the order in which they must be pursued.
 Then present your objectives to your leadership, complete with strategies to achieve the objectives.